VHIL-interns-hub/sensingmat_summer2022/docs/work-logs.md

 - Tested existing program with sensing mat
 - made prototype version of program to receive output from multiple mats and output into single JSON
 ### Saturday
+- Modified the program to make it more efficient and easier to use with multiple mats
+- Tried different approach to store values in json
+- searched for workarounds to fix json formatting

 ## Week 2 [23 May 2022 - 28 May 2022]
 ### Monday